-Strategic Objective 6 Keep people safe from harm
+Strategic Objective 6 - Keep people safe from harm Our Strategic Delivery Priorities for 2022-25

 6.1 Public Protection

 The East and Midlothian Public Protection Committee (EMPPC) is the local partnership for policy and practice in relation to Adult Protection, Child Protection, Offender Management and Violence Against Women and Girls.
 EMPPC provides leadership and strategic oversight for these public protection functions.
 It also has a number of sub-groups that take forward specific activity on specific areas of work.
 Senior managers from East Lothian HSCP are directing involved in these structures.